| |

 Hot glue is melted on the outside of a pool noodle candle and then painted black to resemble melting wax.

-Step 4 – Make the Halloween Candle Groupings
+Step 4 – Make the Halloween Candle Arrangement

-Note: While doing this some of your paint may chip off, don’t worry about it, at the end we need to give it a good paint spray and will touch it up then.
+Note: While doing this some of your paint may chip off, don’t worry about it, at the end we will finish with black spray paint and will touch it up then.

 Two pool noodle candle groupings being bundled.
 One grouping has numbered labels on it for instructions.